sfalkoff/sql-lesson/PART3-WEB.md

     Student: {{first_name}} {{last_name}}
     Github account: {{github}}

-Save your file, then we'll make changes in hackbright\_app.py, then webapp.py.
+Save your file, then we'll make changes in hackbright.py, then webapp.py.

-In hackbright\_app.get\_student\_by\_github, we return a string containing the formatted student data.
+In hackbright.get\_student\_by\_github, we return a string containing the formatted student data.
 We now have a template, so instead of returning the string, we'll return the pieces of data we need to fill our template.
 Modify the function so that it simply returns the row:

     def get_student_by_github(github):
         query = """SELECT first_name, last_name, github FROM Students WHERE github = ?"""